 While Walls.io does currently not offer a feature that let's users directly post to a wall, it is easy to use Involve.me and our Zapier integration create a direct post form!
 This step-by-step guide explains how you can achieve this!

-🚨 Important: Please notice, that using our Zapier integration requires access to the Walls.io API – this is currently only included in our Premium plans!
+🚨 Important: Please notice, that using our Zapier integration requires access to the Walls.io API – this is currently only included in our Premium plan and our Medium & Large Event passes!
 Furthermore, you'll need to be on the Involve.me Starter plan at the least.

 1. Sign-up to Zapier & Involve.me